AdaCore/gnatstudio/docs/users_guide/projects.rst

 to save the project (this is by design, so that temporary modification can be done in memory).

-You can disable all the project editing related menus in GPS by adding special startup switch, typically by creating a small script that spawns GPS with these switches.
+You can disable all the project editing related menus in GPS by adding a special startup switch, typically by creating a short script that spawns GPS with these switches.
 Use the following command line::

    gps --traceoff=MODULE.PROJECT_VIEWER --traceoff=MODULE.PROJECT_PROPERTIES